dilyabareeva/quanda/docs/source/tutorial_pages/lds.rst

    :end-before: # END18
    :dedent:

-When several explainers will be benchmarked against the same LDS setup, call ``cache_subset_logits`` once and feed the returned directory into every ``evaluate(...)``.
 Likewise, call ``explain`` once per explainer and reuse the returned cache directory across re-evaluations or across sibling benchmarks that share the same model + train/eval datasets via a common ``explanations_group`` in the YAML.

 All of the classmethods on this page (``load_pretrained``, ``train``, ``train_subset``, ``explain``, ``cache_subset_logits``, ``cache_subset_logits_per_idx``) accept ``bench_id`` / ``config`` either as a registered string (e.g. ``"mnist_linear_datamodeling"``), a path to a benchmark YAML, or a config dict.